-Formerly the Frances Bell McCool Fellow in Faulkner Studies at the University of Mississippi, Hagood has won multiple teaching awards, and from 2009-2010 he was a Fulbright Gastprofessor and in 2011 was a visiting professor at Ludwig-Maximilians-Universität in Munich, Germany.
-During the 2013-2014 academic year, he is serving as a Research Ambassador for the Deutscher Akademischer Austausch Dienst/German Academic Exchange Service.
+Taylor Hagood teaches American literature and literary theory.
+Dedicated to highest standards in instruction, he pushes undergraduate and graduate students to confront unsettling questions in nuanced ways as they work through literary and cultural production.
+Formerly the Frances Bell McCool Fellow in Faulkner Studies at the University of Mississippi, Hagood has won multiple teaching awards, and from 2009-2010 he was a Fulbright Gastprofessor and in 2011 a visiting professor at Ludwig-Maximilians-Universität in Munich, Germany.
+In 2013-2014, he was the Lifelong Learning Society Distinguished Professor of Arts and Letters.
+He currently serves as a Research Ambassador for the Deutscher Akademischer Austausch Dienst/German Academic Exchange Service.